jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

         with self.assertRaises(TypeError):
             {[1, 2]: "BOOM"}

+see :doc:`/exception handling` for more details on why that worked and ``self.assertRaises``

 Can I create a Dictionary with sets as keys?
 ---------------------------------------------

-What if I try a similar test using a set as a key
+What if I try a similar test using a set as a key?

 RED: make it fail
 ^^^^^^^^^^^^^^^^^